 If you’re looking for a great, high-interest online savings account, it’s tough to go wrong with this one.
-Still, there are a few things you should know.
+However, there are some things to consider before jumping in.

-While this account is very light on fees, it’s not totally without them.
-The fees you’re most likely to face are their non-sufficient funds (NSF) fee if you overdraw your account, and their excessive transaction fee each time you make more than six transfers or withdrawals per month.
-Don’t blame that limitation on the bank, however; Regulation D limits certain transactions on all savings accounts.
-A bank can also close your account or change it to a checking account if you make excessive transactions.
+While this account is exceptionally light on fees, it’s not totally without them.
+The fees you’re most likely to face are the bank’s non-sufficient funds (NSF) fee if you overdraw your account, and an excessive transaction fee each time you make more than six transfers or withdrawals per month.
+Don’t blame that limitation on the bank, however.
+The Federal Reserve’s Regulation D mandates certain types of telephone and electronic withdrawals, including transfers from savings accounts up to 6 per statement cycle.
+A bank can also close your savings account or change it to a checking account if you make excessive transactions.

-Finally — and this might be a biggie, depending on your situation — you cannot access your funds via ATM.
+Finally — and this might be a biggie, depending on your situation — you cannot access funds in this savings account via ATM.
 In fact, the only way you can get the money out of your account is by electronic transfer or requesting a physical check to be mailed to you.

 Opening an online savings account with Barclays is easy.
-You can apply online by providing some basic personal information about yourself (name, address, Social Security number, or other taxpayer ID number).
+You can apply online by providing some basic personal information about yourself, such as your name, address, Social Security number or other taxpayer ID number.
 You’ll also need to be at least 18 years old and live in the U.S.

-While Barclays currently offers a very high interest rate when compared to other online savings accounts.
-We really like the fact that this account has very few fees, and in the event that you do have to pay them, they’re very reasonable.
-As a comparison, other banks sometimes charge up to $35 for an NSF fee, whereas Barclays only knocks you back $5 per item.
+Barclays offers a very high interest rate when compared with the best online savings accounts in our round-up.
+We really like that this account has very few fees, and they’re very reasonable.
+In comparison, other banks sometimes charge up to $35 in NSF fees, whereas Barclays only knocks you back $5 per item.

-The only shortcoming this bank has that we can see is its lack of an ATM card.
+The only shortcoming that we can see is its lack of an ATM card.
 Because electronic transfers can take a couple of days to process, you won’t have immediate access to your cash.
-But, if you don’t mind the wait, this shouldn’t be too much of a limitation for you.
+But if you don’t mind the wait, this shouldn’t be too much of a limitation for you.

 - Minimum amount to open an account: None.